Filippo da Pistoia: Legate in Lombardy

 On 20 December 1255, Filippo was finally appointed legate in Lombardy and the March of Treviso by Pope Alexander IV.
 He prosecuted the crusade against Ezzelino da Romano, the leading pro-imperial lords in the region, becoming a crucesignatus (crusader) himself.
 In March 1256, he preached the crusade in Venice and, in May, at Ferrara.
 He was not only involved in preaching, but also led armies from the front.
 According to Rolandino of Padua, Filippo incited his forces from the front lines during their final assault on Padua on 20 June 1256.
 He did not seek to prevent the sack of the city, but on 21 June held a public service of thanksgiving during which he released the city from excommunication.
 These actions made him notorious, according to Rolandino, and many cities and castles moved to surrender before being sacked.
 Rolandino's account includes a probably fictitious but powerful dialogue between Filippo and Ezzelino.
 He does not give the legate the more powerful argument.

-Following the fall of Padua, the army reinforced by Venetains, Bolognese and Chioggians under the condottiero Giovanni da Schio marched against Vicenza.
+Following the fall of Padua, the army reinforced by Venetians, Bolognese and Chioggians under the condottiero Giovanni da Schio marched against Vicenza.
 Filippo appointed his old ally Azzo VII as captain-general of the army, but as it approached Vicenza word of the imminent arrival of Ezzelino caused panic in the ranks.
 The Bolognese fled, while Filippo and Azzo retreated to Padua.
 The archbishop began fortifying the city against a possible siege.
 He refused to give Ezzlino battle, while receiving reinforcements from the patriarch of Aquileia, Venice, Ferrara and Mantua.

 In January 1257, Filippo took an army to Mantua and opened negotiations with Brescia.
 Through the efforts of a Dominican friar, he was permitted to enter Brescia, where he convinced them to submit to the Holy See and abandon Ezzelino.
 After the latter made peace with his brother, Alberico da Romano, on 8 May 1257 at Castelfranco, Filippo excommunicated Alberico.
 Fearing the Brescia would return to the Romano camp, he and Azzo VII occupied it on 27 April 1258.
 In May, he visited Milan on a diplomatic mission but failed to strengthen the Guelph alliance there.

 While at Milan, Filippo placed the city of Forlì under interdict on 30 May.
 He then returned to Brescia to forestall the takeover by the pro-imperial exiles led by Oberto Pelavicino and Buoso da Dovara.
 Filippo, who had led forces out to meet Oberto, was forced by the sudden arrival of Ezzelino in August to retire to Gambara and await rescue by Azzo VII.
 On 30 August, the crusader army was crushed and Filippo captured.
 Ezzelino entered Brescia on 1 September 1258.